betray12138/Basic-RL-Algorithms/docs/ddpg/README.md

 Tips:

 1. You can run the code with `python main_ddpg.py`.

+2. Do not forget to set the action noise for exploration.

 We use `gymnasium-Pendulum-v1` to test the continuous variant and use `gynasium-Cartpole-v1` to test the discrete variant.